axibase/atsd/sql/examples/filter-by-date.md

 ## Query Multiple Intervals with Date Filter

-The date filters splits the selection timespan into multiple separate intervals which contain consecutive samples where the date filters evaluated to true.
+The date filters splits the selection timespan into multiple separate intervals which contain consecutive samples where the date filters evaluated to `true`.

 Each interval opens with the first sample for which the date filter returned `true`, includes subsequent samples which also evaluate to `true`, and closes before the first row that returns `false`.